rytis/pygindex/docs/installation.rst

 Dependencies
 ------------

-PyGindex depends on the following packages, that will be automatically installed with PyGIndex:
+**PyGindex** depends on the following packages, that will be automatically installed:

 * `Requests`_ is used to interact with IG Index API services over HTTPS